 Fax a copy of the phytosanitary certificate draft to our office, the quarantine duty officer will review and approve.

-Should product not be available for a scheduled inspection, a service fee of $100 may apply.
+Should the product not be available for a scheduled inspection, a service fee of $100 may apply.

-For nurseries receiving shipment from other states and quarantined/regulated counties in California, the following guidelines apply:
+For nurseries receiving a shipment from other states and quarantined/regulated counties in California, the following guidelines apply: